YuttanaSuputthayangkun/bandp_rust_test/README.md

 For this task, I found myself unable to get valid response from the broadcast endpoint.
 So I can't really test the APIs.
 But I assume the objective of the task is about documentation and structures.
 So I only focus on that.

+Input structures are designed solely from my imagination.
+Please pay it no mind.

 Please run `cargo doc` to generate documents.

 The main function is named `broadcast`.